esrlabs/chipmunk/README.md

 # Changelog

+0.4.6 (5/7/2019):
+  * allow for text files that contain invalid UTF-8 characters

 0.4.5 (5/6/2019):
   * fix row number starting row when appending (was wrong in json mapping)
   * allow for using append mode (`-a`) even if file does not exist